-Michael Maydan and I have lived in Almonte for 13 years, and been married for 43.
+Michael Maydan and I have lived in Almonte since 2005, and have been married since 1975.
 We have one daughter, Valancy, married to David of Ottawa, and three very fun grandchildren.
 My interests are reading, art (painting, Ukrainian Easter eggs), crafts, kids, dogs, writing, technology, psychology and research.

-I worked in many areas: starting as a cleaner all through high school at a seniors facility, I worked in human resources, income support and social services (provincial and federal), writing, editing, research, information and network technology and fraud investigation.
-I instituted the first monthly computerized income support cheques at Indian Affairs in Manitoba.
-Through my verification team’s better quality control practices, approximately $6 million was identified in savings (10% of a $60 million budget; $36 million of which I oversaw myself).
-After moving to Ottawa in 1991 due to Mike’s promotion, I worked in various mainframe and personal computer systems: technical writing/editing and managing at Revenue Canada/GST, and managing user support and network administration at Indian Affairs (300 users in Claims and Indian Government Sector).
+I worked in many areas: starting as a cleaner all through high school at a seniors’ facility, I worked in human resources, income support and social services (provincial and federal), writing, editing, research, information and network technology and fraud investigation.
+I instituted the first monthly computerized income support cheques at Indian Affairs in Manitoba, improving service delivery to recipients.
+Through my verification team’s better quality control practices, approximately $6 million was identified in saving; later, as the Supervisor of Income Support for southern Manitoba, I oversaw approximately $36 million in contributions and grants under negotiated agreements.
+After moving to Ottawa in 1991 due to Mike’s promotion, I worked with various mainframe and personal computer systems: technical writing/editing and managing at Revenue Canada/GST, and managing user support and network administration at Indian Affairs (300 users in Claims and Indian Government Sector).

 Mike retired from Statistics Canada, where he worked as a manager on a number of surveys in Winnipeg and Ottawa including the Census, Census of Agriculture, Consumer Price Index, Labour Force and Business surveys and he was responsible for the Y2K roll-out for the Regional Operations Branch.

-My volunteer experience includes the St. Vital Day Care Co-op, Winnipeg’s first Rape Crisis Centre (now Klinic, Inc), the United Way in Winnipeg and Ottawa, the Canadian Cancer Society, the RCMP Curling Club, the Advocacy Committee of the National Association of Federal Retirees, and although I am on leave from the executive of the Pakenham Ramsay Almonte Taxpayers Advocacy Coalition (PRATAC), i continue to lead the community’s appeal to the Ontario Municipal Board against the sale of Don Maynard Park.
+My volunteer experience includes the St. Vital Day Care Co-op, Winnipeg’s first Rape Crisis Centre (now Klinic, Inc), the United Way in Winnipeg and Ottawa, the Canadian Cancer Society, the RCMP Curling Club, the Advocacy Committee of the National Association of Federal Retirees, and the Pakenham Ramsay Almonte Taxpayers Advocacy Coalition (PRATAC).
+I took leave from the executive of PRATAC when I ran for election, and resigned when I was elected.